khabzcodes/wewantwaste/README.md

-# WeWantWaste
+# WeWantWaste Code Challenge

 ![WeWantWaste](./public/og.png)

-Redesigned of the "Choose Your Skip Size" page from [wewantwaste.co.uk](https://wewantwaste.co.uk/) with a completely fresh look and feel, while maintaining its original functionality.
+A modern redesign of the "Choose Your Skip Size" page from [wewantwaste.co.uk](https://wewantwaste.co.uk/), enhancing the skip selection experience with an intuitive, accessible, and visually appealing interface.

 ## Overview

+This project completely reimagines the skip selection process of the original website.
+After entering a postcode (such as LE10 1SH) and selecting "garden waste" on the original site, users encounter a basic skip selection page that lacks visual appeal and modern UX patterns.

-Our redesigned interface improves this critical selection phase with:
+Our redesigned interface transforms this critical selection phase with:

-- **Visual-first approach**: Clear skip visualization with relevant details
+- **Visual-First Selection**: Clear visualization of different skip sizes and types
-- **Contextual filtering**: Easy filtering by skip size and placement requirements
+- **Intuitive Filtering System**: Easy filtering by size, placement requirements, and compatibility
-- **Responsive design**: Seamless experience across all devices
-- **Accessibility improvements**: Enhanced readability and navigation
-- **Multi-view options**: Flexible grid and list views for different user preferences
+- **Dual View Options**: Toggle between grid and list views based on user preference
+- **Responsive Design**: Seamless experience across mobile, tablet, and desktop devices
+- **Accessible UI Components**: Built with accessibility in mind using shadcn/ui components

 ## Tech Stack